uzuki-sae/ocr/README.md

-# ocr tools for transfer pdf to txt
+# ocr tools for transfer pdf to txt¥n
-sh ocr-install.sh
+sh ocr-install.sh¥n
 #for install and there will be a detectory in /Document named "ocr"
-#put your pdf file into "ocr"
+#put your pdf file into "ocr"¥n
-sh ocr.sh
+sh ocr.sh¥n
-#for japanese
+#for japanese¥n
-sh ocr-kor.sh
+sh ocr-kor.sh¥n
-#for korean
+#for korean¥n
 #output in  ~/Document/ocr as txt